JosephLai241/URS/README.md

 You can also include the Subreddit's rules and post requirements in your scrape data by including the `--rules` flag. **This only works when exporting to JSON.**

-If rules are included in your file, `-rules` will be appended to the end of the filename.
+If rules are included in your file, `-rules` will be appended to the end of the file name.

 ### Bypassing the Final Settings Check